mattj23/BlazorServerKeycloak/README.md

 @using BlazorServerKeycloak.Shared
 ```

 You will also likely want to use cascading authentication state in your razor components.

-I do this by changing the project's `App.razor` to something like this:
+In ASP.NET Core 7 and earlier, I've done this by changing the project's `App.razor` to something like this:

 ```razor
 <Router AppAssembly="@typeof(Program).Assembly">